dani-data-ai/spurgeon-rag-app/faiss_vector_store/README.md

 This is a **basic but functional** migration that includes:

-- ✅ Core Faiss IVF+PQ index with GPU support
+- ✅ Core Faiss Flat index with GPU support (100% stable, exact search)
 - ✅ Resource monitoring (RAM/VRAM limits)
 - ✅ Batch processing
 - ✅ Chroma-compatible API